Lois Beckett, Gabrielle Canon and Oliver Holmes

 Musk “makes what I think is the most compelling case for Trump you’ll hear, and I agree with him every step of the way”, Rogan wrote on X. “For the record, yes, that’s an endorsement of Trump.”

-Rogan shared his endorsement along with a link to a nearly three-hour-long interview with Musk, posted on Monday.
+Rogan shared his endorsement along with a link to a nearly three-hour interview with Musk, posted on Monday, in which the billionaire expressed fears Kamala Harris would shut down X, which he owns.
+The Harris campaign has not said it would dismantle X.

-Rogan is a former mixed martial arts commentator, comedian, and gameshow host whose show, The Joe Rogan Experience, is Spotify’s No 1 podcast offering.
+Rogan, 57, is a former mixed martial arts commentator, comedian and gameshow host whose show, The Joe Rogan Experience, is Spotify’s No 1 podcast offering.

-In an era of distrust in traditional media outlets, Rogan’s outsider persona, and long conversations with famous and infamous guests, from Kanye West to Edward Snowden to Alex Jones, has won him a massive audience.
+In an era of distrust in traditional media outlets, Rogan’s outsider persona, and long conversations with famous and infamous guests, from Kanye West to Edward Snowden to Alex Jones, has won him a massive, largely male audience.

-But Rogan’s views and interviews have also sparked condemnation, and even a boycott of Spotify, which reportedly signed a $100m deal in 2020 to host his podcast, and finalized a new multiyear deal, reportedly for $250m, earlier this year.
+Rogan’s views and interviews have previously sparked condemnation, and even a boycott of Spotify, which reportedly signed a $100m deal in 2020 to host his podcast, and finalized a new multiyear deal, reportedly for $250m, earlier this year.

 In January 2022, a group of 270 US doctors, scientists, professors, and other healthcare professionals wrote an open letter to Spotify, raising concerns about Rogan’s podcast and what they called its “concerning history of broadcasting misinformation, particularly regarding the Covid-19 pandemic”.

-In early 2022, musician Neil Young demanded that the streaming platform remove his music, arguing that “Spotify is spreading fake information about vaccines,” and citing Rogan’s show and his many claims about the coronavirus vaccine, as well as about Covid lockdowns.
-His actions prompted a wider boycott, with some artists weighing in on other aspects of Rogan’s show they found unacceptable, like some of his guest’s comments about race and about Black people in particular.
+In early 2022, the musician Neil Young demanded that the streaming platform remove his music, arguing that “Spotify is spreading fake information about vaccines,” and citing Rogan’s show and his many claims about the coronavirus vaccine, as well as about Covid lockdowns.

 Spotify responded to the controversy by promising to direct listeners to accurate information about Covid-19, and by making its internal guidelines for its creators public.

-In 2022, Rogan also publicly apologized for repeatedly using the n word on his show, an apology prompted by a compilation video of all the times the white host had used the offensive racial slur.
+In 2022, Rogan publicly apologized for repeatedly using the N-word on his show, an apology prompted by a compilation video of all the times the white host had used the offensive racial slur.

 Rogan’s night-before-the-election Trump endorsement is not the first time one of his shows with Musk has made news headlines.
 Tesla shares suffered and some Tesla executives resigned in 2018 after Musk infamously smoked a joint on the live webcast of Rogan’s show in 2018.